-The Internship in Health Service Psychology has been APA-accredited since 1996.
-Training aims include preparing Interns for entry-level practice in higher education settings, increasing multicultural competency with a focus on social justice, and assistance with the development of an authentic professional and personal identity rooted in professional values, ethics, and knowledge.
+The APA-accredited Internship in Health Service Psychology is an important part of CHW.
+Our Training Aims include preparing Interns for entry-level practice in higher education settings, increasing multicultural competency with a focus on social justice, and assistance with the development of an authentic professional and personal identity rooted in professional values, ethics, and knowledge.
 CHW provides a dynamic and supportive training and working environment for personal and professional growth.
 Training staff maintain an integrated approach to clinical work, with a focus on empirically based short-term and relational or relational-cultural models.
 CHW seeks to maintain an inclusive environment for service delivery, staff engagement, and the training of Doctoral Interns; training staff are committed to the provision of services and training which intentionally address issues of diversity and identity, interpersonal sociocultural differences, and social justice.
 Suffolk is an equal opportunity employer committed to a diverse community.
 We are actively seeking applicants from groups that might be under-represented because of race/color, gender, religion, real or perceived disability, national origin or LGBTQ status.

 The CHW Internship in Health Service Psychology was APA-accredited in 1996 and is currently accredited through 2027.
 The Program is a member of APPIC and utilizes the national match process via National Matching Services, Inc. during recruitment and selection.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 The Internship Program is based on three core training aims:

 - Prepare doctoral interns for entry-level practice in the provision of professional psychological services within integrated counseling and health centers in higher education.

 - Increase knowledge, skills, and awareness regarding multicultural competence, interpersonal sociocultural differences, and individual identity as they relate to all aspects of professional practice, with a focus on social justice.